tawnyalee/C769-ROM3/_build/html/_sources/task3_ROM3.md

 (task3:H)=

-## H: Conclusion
+## H and H1: Conclusion & Success of Project

 Summarize the results and potential effects of your completed project compared to the expected outcomes outlined in [task 2 section H](task2:H).

 - Summarize results and effects of the completed project.
 - Discuss immediate and potential future impacts of the completed project.
-- Using the metric(s) provided in Task 2 section H, *Outcomes*, explain why the project was or was not successful.
+- (H1) Using the metric(s) provided in Task 2 section H, *Outcomes*, explain why the project was or was not successful.

 (task3:I)=